datakind/Data-Observation-Toolkit/README.md

 - Login: postgres
 - Password: *Whatever you used when building the DOT docker environment*
 - Port: 5432

+14. Run first data import
+After configuring the first project and entity categories and before creating the first entity for the new project, it is recommended to run the DAG "first_synchronization" to import the data from the source database into the DOT database.
+If no data is present, the entity preview in Appsmith will not work.

 See section below for how to run DOT